Distributed Installation to Azure AKS

 custom.values.yaml

-, replaceADMIN_USERNAME_PLACEHOLDER
+, replace:ADMIN_USERNAME_PLACEHOLDER

 andADMIN_PASSWORD_PLACEHOLDER

-with desired administrator credentials.Replace
+with desired administrator credentials.ADMIN_EMAIL_PLACEHOLDER

 with an email address for receiving administrator notifications from CodeCanvas.